FENS/IBRO-PERC Exchange Fellowships Programme

 Status: Open

-Deadline: 15 Oct 2023
+Deadline: 15 Apr 2025

 Funding body: FENS, IBRO-PERC

-- Mandatory letter of acceptance from the host laboratory
+- Have acceptance from the host laboratory.

 Fellowship Specifications: